Visualize a multispectral satellite image

 Swipe cursor on the map

-9. When you are finished exploring, on the ribbon, click the Map tab.
-In the Navigate group, click the Explore button to close the swipe mode.
+7. When you are finished exploring, on the ribbon, click the Map tab.
+In the Navigate group, click the Explore button to exit the swipe mode.

 Explore button

 The full power of multispectral imagery comes when you add the entire image with all its spectral bands at once to the map.
-You'll do that next.
+You'll do that next and learn how to form image composites by combining different spectral bands.

 1. In the Catalog pane, right-click Sentinel_2_2024_08_13.tif and choose Add To Current Map.